EliasThambi/data_engineer_assessment/docs/README.md

       csv file(Creating a new file is not necessary with same dataframe we can proceed if required) In data Load > Open the db connection > make sure connection is valid > make sure the tables are created > run the load script
-- Provide instructions and code snippets for running the ETL Step 1 : Create required tables in any databse using the sql create script in sql > sql_scripts.
+- Provide instructions and code snippets for running the ETL
+    - Step 1 : Create required tables in any databse using the sql create script in sql > sql_scripts.
-  Step 2 : Install required dependencies
+    - Step 2 : Install required dependencies.
-  Step 3 : Run  data_ET.py file(python data_ET.py) then run dataLoad.py(python dataLoad.py)
+    - Step 3 : Run  data_ET.py file(python data_ET.py) then run dataLoad.py(python dataLoad.py)
 - List any requirements
     `pandas`, `mysql-connector-python`